Ficool

 Sitting down on a log he had fashioned into an uncomfortable seat, Noctis held the sail on track with his one hand, holding something else, something unseen in the other.

-His hand seemed to hold nothing, yet he kept it steady, his fist clenched, a few indentations on his skin, as if something was wrapped around it, being pulled upward.
+His hand seemed to hold nothing, yet he kept it steady, his fist clenched, a few indentations visible on his skin, as if something was wrapped around it.
+His arm as a whole seemed like it was being pulled back and upward.

 This would hold the raft afloat, at least long enough to reach the center, where the disturbances were strongest.
-That only applied if the beings living below did not discover him first, however.
+That, of course, only applied if the beings living below did not discover him first.

 He was slowly being swallowed by the mist rising from the sludge below as he traveled farther and farther, the land soon no longer in sight, obscured by a wall of fog.
 The golden guiding light, his only trailkeeper in the darkening environment.